About Lauderdale County

 • The Secretary of State database provides information on business name, registration status, registered agent, filing date, and entity type.

-100 Court Square, Ripley, TN 38063 • Phone: (731) 635-2462
+100 Court Square, Ripley, TN 38063

-For comprehensive business entity searches including corporations, limited liability companies (LLCs), limited partnerships, and other formal business structures, the Tennessee Secretary of State Division of Business Services maintains the central registry.
+For full business entity searches including corporations, limited liability companies (LLCs), limited partnerships, and other formal business structures, the Tennessee Secretary of State Division of Business Services maintains the central registry.
 State-level professional and occupational licenses are regulated by various Tennessee boards and commissions depending on the profession.
 Sales tax permits and retailer certificates are issued by the Tennessee Department of Revenue and can be verified through state channels.

 Elections & Voter Records

-Elections in Lauderdale County, Tennessee, are administered by the Lauderdale County Election Commission, located at 156 Jefferson Street, Ripley, TN 38063.
-The Election Commission can be reached at (731) 635-9429 for information about voter registration, polling locations, absentee voting, and election results.
-Voter registration in Lauderdale County is handled through the county Election Commission and the Tennessee Secretary of State's online registration portal at ovr.govote.tn.gov.
+Elections in Lauderdale County, Tennessee, are administered by Lauderdale County Election Commission, located at 156 Jefferson Street, Ripley, TN 38063.
+The Election Commission can be contacted through the office’s website. information about voter registration, polling locations, absentee voting, and election results.
+Voter registration in Lauderdale County is handled through Lauderdale County Election Commission and the Tennessee Secretary of State's online registration portal at ovr.govote.tn.gov.
+Tennessee residents must register at least 30 days before an election to be eligible to vote in that election.

 • To register, applicants must be U.S.